ScareyStory/simple-chat/README.md

-These programs assume that the user has access to OSU's flip3 network If you do not have access, change the HOST name in the code from flip3 to a host of your choice. 'localhost' will allow you to communicate on your own machine.

 These programs are most effective when ran in separate tabs/windows To run in the same window the background process key '&' must be used